Diocesan worker means any person engaged by or acting on behalf of the Diocese of Maitland-Newcastle, including those:

 In addition, a current Working with Children Check is mandatory.
 It is unacceptable conduct and a minor criminal offence to be without one and work with children.

-If you have information that a diocesan worker has committed any unacceptable conduct involving a child or vulnerable adult (breach of professional standards, reportable conduct, ROSH or criminal conduct), it must be reported to the Office of Safeguarding:
+If you have information that a diocesan worker has committed any unacceptable conduct involving a child or vulnerable person (breach of professional standards, reportable conduct, ROSH or criminal conduct), it must be reported to the Office of Safeguarding:

 P: 02 4979 1390 (Mon-Fri 8.30am-5pm)